 Local Rules Matter

-If you have people from outside your immediate “bubble”, you still must maintain social distancing of at least 2 metres between people.
-And you must ensure that masks are being worn by everyone—while the ages differ depending on your location, most children are expected to wear masks when physical distancing isn’t possible and/or when you are inside an indoor public space.
+In Ontario, if you have people from outside your immediate “bubble” at a gathering, you must maintain social distancing of at least 2 metres between people.
+And you must ensure that masks are being worn by everyone indoors.
+While the ages differ depending on your location, most children are expected to wear masks when physical distancing isn’t possible and/or when you are inside an indoor public space.

 Parties at Home